SF-Rocker/0CrashSteamRunRPI5/README.md

 CONFIG_SND_SIMPLE_CARD=n
 CONFIG_SND_SOC_HDMI_CODEC=n

-# Doing this makes sure alsa does not steal major numbers during steam running only disabled soC if your using an 3mm audio jack hat.
+# Doing this makes sure alsa does not steal major numbers during steam running only disabled SoC Audio support if your using an 3mm audio jack hat.

 # Full Tutorial
 Install Dependencies for recompiling the linux kernel